TimRudy/ice-chips-verilog/docs/validation-scheme.md

     - Are you looking at a good copy-pasting job if you open and compare the files to check them?

     - Worse - Could the code in a file be tweaked?
-Could code that **was at one time** identical be, temporarily, not identical awaiting the next proper release?! ..."There was a slight issue and we are working on it."
+Could code that **was at one time** identical be, temporarily, not identical awaiting the next proper release?! ..."*There was a slight issue and we are working on it.*"

     No. There won't be errors and shoddy handling.
 It's not going to happen.

-3. It relies on the same type of guarantee that no error can be introduced in the extra, non-shared code (i.e. header and footer), which is a mapping layer between the .v and .ice file pair.
+3. It relies on the same type of guarantee that no error can be introduced in the extra, non-shared code (i.e. header and footer).
+This is the non-procedural, aka declarative or scaffolding, part of the code - it's a mapping layer between the .v and .ice file pair (examined below in detail).

     Same comment: No. There won't be any errors.